CytheY/merge-interval/README.md

 Example:
  Input: [25,30] [2,19] [14,23] [4,8] -> Output [2,23] [25,30]

-The approach of solving this is to compare every element with each other and check for three cases:
+The approach of solving this is to compare every element in the input set with each other and check for three cases:
-1. The interval is a subinterval of some other interval.
-In this case the minor interval can be discarded
+1. The current interval is a subinterval of some other compared interval.
+In this case the current interval can be discarded from the set.
    Example:  [4,8] is in the range of [14,23], so [4,8] can be discarded.

-2. The intervals boundaries overlap with some other intervals boundaries.
-In this case the lowest and the highest boundaries are used to create a new interval.
+2. The current intervals boundaries overlap with some other compared intervals boundaries.
+In this case the lowest and the highest boundaries are used to update the compared intervals boundaries and the current interval is discarded from the set.
    Example: [2,19] [14,23] - > [2,23]

-3. The interval is neither a subinterval of some other interval nor overlaps with some other interval.
-   The interval is simply added to the result set.
+3. The current interval is neither a subinterval of some other compared interval nor overlaps with some other compared interval.
+The current interval simply remains in the set.

 Questions:
 - What is the runtime of the program?